This sweet potato casserole with marshmallows is everyone’s favorite Thanksgiving side dish!

 Is sweet potato casserole a dessert or side dish?

-This ever-so-popular Sweet Potato Casserole being the first.
+This ever-so-popular sweet potato casserole graces our Thanksgiving table every year.
 There are many variations of serving sweet potatoes.
-This is probably one of the favorites of American households, and seems more like a dessert to me than a side dish.
+This is probably one of the favorites of American households, and can seem more like a dessert than a side dish.
 But, it never fails to pop up on the dinner table right next to that turkey.

 Sweet Potato Casserole

-- 1/4 cup butter
+- 1/4 cup unsalted butter

-- 1/2 cup packed brown sugar
+- 1/2 cup packed light brown sugar

-- 1/2 teaspoon cinnamon
+- 1/2 teaspoon ground cinnamon

 - 3 tablespoons orange juice

-- 1 (10.5 oz) package miniature marshmallows
+- 10 oz. package miniature marshmallows

 - Place sweet potatoes in a large pot of boiling water.
 Boil until fork tender, about 15 minutes.
 Meanwhile, preheat oven to 350 degrees F.